Ever found yourself scratching at your head throughout the day and wondering why?

 If you've noticed your scalp turning red and itching after you wash your hair, you're likely suffering from some kind of reaction to the products you're using.

 This is known as dermatitis.

 Solution: The key is identifying which product is causing your dry scalp in the first place.

 Find the culprit by the process of elimination.
-If you shampoo and condition, change out your shampoo for a week.
+If you shampoo and condition your hair, change out your shampoo for a week.
 If this doesn't help, change out your conditioner.

 The good news is that in most cases, dermatitis will disappear in 2-4 weeks, once you cut out the substance causing the problem.